-While the leather like consistency of a dog's foot pads may appear to be pretty resistant to the normal wear and tear of every day life, in some cases they may be prone to problems.
-Dealing with cracked paw pads may be a very frustrating issue, because paw pads hold most of the dog's weight and because they create discomfort while interfering with walking.
+While the leather-like consistency of a dog's footpads may appear to be pretty resistant to the normal wear and tear of everyday life, in some cases, they may be prone to problems.
+Dealing with cracked paw pads can be a very frustrating issue because paw pads hold most of the dog's weight, so when they become cracked, they can create discomfort and interfere with walking.

-The causes of cracked foot pads in dogs may be various.
-A thorough investigation may be needed so to be able to exclude the triggering cause and initiate proper treatment.
+The causes of cracked foot pads in dogs may be multitiered.
+A thorough investigation may be needed in order to identify the triggering cause and initiate proper treatment.
 Always consult with your veterinarian, as they may be able to help you get to the bottom of what's going on with your dog's paw pads.

 Some chemical products may be irritating to a dog's paw pads.
 These products may be various, ranging from carpet cleaners, garden sprays, fertilizers to floor cleaners.
 Once the paws are irritated, the dog will feel the urge to chew on them further aggravating the tissues and causing cracked paws.

 Dogs walking and/or running on rough surfaces, hot asphalt or ice may develop dry, cracked paws.
-Hunting dogs, in particular may develop cracked paws from overuse.
+Hunting dogs, in particular, may develop cracked paws from overuse.
 Walking on ice salt in the winter may dry the paw pads.
-Ice salt can be toxic to dogs so they should have their paws washed thouroughly..
+Ice salt can be toxic to dogs so they should have their paws washed thoroughly.

-Treatment depends on the underlying cause.
-Dry, cracked paw pads may benefit of daily applications of Vaseline to soothe and soften the pads.
+Dry, cracked paw pads may benefit from daily applications of Vaseline to soothe and soften the pads.
 Ointments are generally better absorbed after soaking the paws in warm water.
-While, licking off the Vaseline is not harmful in small quantities, it is best to temporarily cover the paw pad with a sock for a few hours so the dog does not lick it off and the Vaseline is properly absorbed.
+While licking off the Vaseline is not harmful in small quantities, it is best to temporarily cover the paw pad with a sock for a few hours so the dog does not lick it off and the Vaseline is properly absorbed.